 Dyspepsia.
 Many people with acid reflux disease also have a syndrome called dyspepsia.
 Dyspepsia is a general term for stomach discomfort.
 Symptoms of dyspepsia include:

 Symptoms of acid reflux may be a sign that stomach acid has inflamed your esophagus.
 When that happens, stomach acid can damage the lining of your esophagus and cause bleeding.
 Over time, it can also change the cells of esophagus and cause a condition called Barrett's esophagus.

 Although acid reflux is extremely common and rarely serious, don't ignore your acid reflux symptoms.
-Making a few lifestyle changes and using over-the-counter antacids usually are all you need to control acid reflux symptoms.
+Making a few lifestyle changes and using over-the-counter antacids are often all you need to control acid reflux symptoms.